-For the three months ended March 31, 2024 as compared to 2023, Trading Volume increased 115% primarily due to:
+For the three and six months ended March 31, 2024 June 30, 2024 as compared to 2023, Trading Volume increased 115% primarily due to: 146% and 127% reflecting an increase in both the total market and our market share in the U.S., where our business is concentrated.

-- an increase in Crypto Asset Volatility1 of 12% and an increase in total crypto market capitalization of 94%.
-These two macro inputs have historically been heavily correlated with Trading Volume and are typically influenced by overall crypto market sentiment, activity in the crypto market and higher average crypto asset prices; and - an increase in our market share, as Trading Volume growth outpaced total crypto market spot trading volume growth.
-This includes outperforming spot market trading volume in the United States, which grew 78%, where our business is concentrated, as we were able to capture a larger portion of the trading activity due to our competitive position and product strategy.
+- Total market - an increase in Crypto Asset Volatility of 12% 40% and 23% and an increase in total crypto market capitalization of 94% 109% and 96%.
+These two macro inputs have historically been heavily correlated with Trading Volume and are typically influenced by overall crypto market sentiment, activity in the crypto market, and higher average crypto asset prices; and - an increase in Market share - our market share, as Trading Volume growth outpaced total crypto market spot trading volume growth.
+This includes outperforming the 83% and 80% growth in overall U.S. spot market trading volume, in the United States, which grew 78%, where our business is concentrated, as we were able to capture a larger portion of the trading activity due to our competitive position and product strategy.